lshapz/movie_notebook/README.md

 1) The app is currently limited in its ability to handle movies with multiple directors - for now, it chooses the first listed name as director, and saves the other names as "collaborators" of the first guy.
 The collaborators are referenced on the director's page, but not yet associated to the movie on which they collaborated.

-2) Currently set up to handle only one user (your personal rating is an attribute of movie)

-  a) once we implement multiple users, add fields for "year seen" and "seen on big screen?"

-  b) user authentication / bcrypt passwords
+DONE !2) Currently set up to handle only one user (your personal rating is an attribute of movie) a) once we implement multiple users, add fields for "year seen" and "seen on big screen?" b) user authentication / bcrypt passwords

 3) IMDb poster API is cool, but I don't want to add it till much later, to keep page-load time low during testing.

 4) Basic rspec/capybara tests have been implemented for Movie and Director.

-  a) need tests for "choices" (model and controller/features)

-  b) if/when users, need tests for users (model and controller/features)
+  a) need tests for users and usermovies (model and controller/features)

+5) need to deal with movie uniqueness

 Possible Fork / New App Idea: